J. Raymond Jones

-John Raymond Jones (November 19, 1899 – June 9, 1991), known as "The Harlem Fox", was a Danish-born American Democratic Party politician who served on the New York City Council from 1963 to 1969.
+John Raymond Jones (November 19, 1899 – June 9, 1991), known as "The Harlem Fox", was an American Democratic Party politician who served on the New York City Council from 1963 to 1969.
 As the founder and longtime leader of the George Washington Carver Democratic Club, the leading political machine in majority Black Harlem, Jones was a political mentor and patron to two generations of Black Harlem political leaders, including Adam Clayton Powell Jr., Constance Baker Motley, Robert C. Weaver, David Dinkins, Basil A. Paterson, Charles Rangel, and Percy Sutton.
 He was eventually succeeded by the "Gang of Four", consisting of Dinkins, Paterson, Rangel, and Sutton.

 Though he had long been a critic of Tammany Hall under Irish-American and Italian-American leadership, Jones became Tammany's last leader from 1964 to 1967, when the organization was dissolved.

 Early life

-John Raymond Jones was born on November 19, 1899, in St. Thomas, Danish West Indies.
+John Raymond Jones was born on November 19, 1899, in St. Thomas, Danish West Indies (now the U.S. Virgin Islands).
 He moved to New York City in 1917.